KO4JZT/digital-garden/amateur-radio/us-general-license.md

 ## Chapter 1: Introduction

 * Once you have a CSCE you can transmit in general bands with /AG until FCC ULS updates.
-* The CSCE is good/valid for 365 days (ex. in case of delays).

 ### Quick Privileges Table